DariusGarcia/Instapic/README.md

-# Project 3 - Instapic
+# Instapic

-Instapic is a photo sharing app similar to Instagram but using Back4App as its backend.
+Instapic is a native Android mobile app that is a photo sharing app similar to Instagram, but uses Back4App as its backend.

 ## User Stories